mcclatchy-southeast/security_for_sale/readme.md

 Below, you'll find links to our reporting and resources and data that powered the investigation.

-## Changelog

-This repo will be updated periodically with new data and resources.
-We'll note any signficant changes below.

-*May 4, 2022: Added in site addresses for ~3,200 Cabarrus County properties missing from NC OneMap data, sourced [directly from Cabarrus County](https://gis-cabarrus.opendata.arcgis.com/search?tags=taxdata).*

-*April 30, 2022: Initial data upload*

 ## Read the series

 Read our three-day series beginning May 1, 2022, into how the growth of the single-family rental industry is affecting tenants, neighborhoods and communities in **Security for Sale** in one of our three partner publications: